MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CodeComplete/README.md

 Minimizing accessibility to the methods and data, the stricter the better.
 Preserve a good abstraction by exposing a few cohesive methods.

-Avoid putting private implementation details into a class’s interface.
+Avoid putting private implementation details into a class's interface.
 Hide how the class performs a function as it will decrease complexity by a lot.

 Don't make assumptions about the users.
 They can and will use methods in the